TheIoTLearningInitiative/CodeLabs/Coba/Documentation/LinuxKernelCompilation/LinuxKernelCompilation.md

 user@workstation:~/linux$
 ```

+## Uname

-Reboot your workstation and confirm the new version has been installed
+Reboot your workstation and confirm the new version has been installed, print the Kernel Release

 ```
 user@workstation:~$ uname -a